GCP Billing Account Hierarchy Best Practices

 rm_client = resourcemanager_v3.ProjectsClient()

-if drift_report:
+if drift:

-for event in drift_report:
+for event in drift:

 else:

-logger.info("No billing hierarchy drift detected.
-State is synchronized.")
+logger.info("no billing hierarchy drift detected; state is synchronized")

 if __name__ == "__main__":